 - Impeded speech and tremors

-- Slowed movements and staggered gait
+- Slowed movements and staggering gait

 Diagnosing and Treating CTE

 Fortunately, CTE is not caused by genetic factors like Alzheimer’s.
 Rather, CTE is the result of repeated brain trauma making the disease ultimately preventable.
 Medical experts recommend taking precautions, if possible, against concussions.
-For athletes of all ages, it is recommended to avoid full-contact sports practice sessions and to wear helmets with new technology that reduce the force of impact on brains.
+For athletes of all ages, it is recommended to avoid full-contact sports practice sessions and to wear helmets with new technology that reduces the force of impact on brains.
 And if a concussion occurs, do not return to normal activity until symptom-free at rest and at full motion.
-If an individual has suffered a concussion because of an accident, domestic abuse or sports injury, it is important to seek evaluation and treatment promptly from medical professionals trained to handle CTE.
-Primary care physicians who do not specialize in sports medicine might not be aware of how to correctly diagnose a concussion, utilize the new diagnostic tools or apply current treatment protocols and may actually endanger patients’ recovery.
+If an individual has suffered a concussion because of an accident, domestic abuse, or sports injury, it is important to seek evaluation and treatment promptly from medical professionals trained to handle CTE.
+Primary care physicians who do not specialize in sports medicine might not be aware of how to correctly diagnose a concussion, utilize the new diagnostic tools or apply current treatment protocols, and may actually endanger patients’ recovery.